ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 will not remember to lisp our names.
 Then shall we have become, in the
 touching language of the Psalmist,
-1 forgotten ami gone out of mind
+1 forgotten ami gone out of mind.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:nvln:batch_nvln_tonopah_ver01:data:sn84022053:00279554619:1875112801:0922/pct:19.441341,69.745711,12.804469,24.494485/!600,600/0/default.jpg"/>
 </td>